Rizwan-Ishaq/SocialGraphPage/index.md

 excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, tweak it, push it."
 ---

 Welcome to the culmination of what we have learned from the course Social Graphs and Interactions at DTU, 2020.
-We have created a time line, first analyzing the history of philosophy in a chronological order, then digging deeper into the anachronological depths of the data.
+We have created a time line, first analyzing the history of philosophy in a chronological order, then digging deeper into the achronological depths of the data.

 # Overview
 - [__Introduction__](#introduction)